freekh/deputy/README.rst

 What is deputy?
 ===============
-Deputy stands for dependency utility and is a command line tool that helps you inspect ivy and maven dependencies.
+Deputy is short for dependency utility.
+It is a command line tool that helps you inspect ivy and maven dependencies.
 Continue reading to learn more!